Onimusha: Plot

 The fourth game, Onimusha: Dawn of Dreams, had Nobunaga's servant Hideyoshi Toyotomi unified Japan with the Genma whom he supported in their actions.
 His illegitimate son, Hideyasu "Soki" Yuki, goes on a quest to defeat Hideyoshi and stop the Genma.
 He is aided by several other warriors, including an elder Samanosuke who recognizes him as the Black Oni, the God of Darkness.
 After mastering his Oni powers, Soki joins with his friends to defeat Hideyoshi's army.
 In the aftermath, it is revealed that Hideyoshi was a mere puppet of the Genma Triumvirate who wish to resurrect Fortinbras at his full power as the Genmas' God of Light.
 Although the Genma Triumvirate and Hideyoshi are defeated, Fortinbras resurrects with Soki using the Oni Gauntlet to destroy the Genma and restore the country's peace at the cost of his life.
 Soon after, Samanosuke embarks on a quest to seal away the Oni Gauntlet to prevent Nobunaga from being released.

+The fifth game, Onimusha: Way of the Sword follows a new storyline, featuring Miyamoto Musashi, a ronin who is killed by Genma with his longtime rival, Sasaki Ganryu.
+Both are revived and given Oni Gauntlets by Minamoto no Yoshitsune, a deceased Onimusha turned evil.
+During his quest to fully revive as a human and stop Yoshitsune's plans, Musashi is aided by the spirit of Shizuka Gozen, an Oni and Yoshitsune's former wife who resides on his gauntlet, a 700 year old Onimusha called Ono no Takamura and his apprentice Izumo no Okuni, as well as the occasional help of the spirit of Murasaki Shikibu.
+With help from the mysterious Dokyo, Yoshitsune returns to the world of living by absorbing the human souls Ganryu collected in order to become stronger, but is destroyed by Musashi.
+Afterwards, Shizuka returns to the afterlife, while Musashi manages to fully ressurrect and embarks on a journey to track down Dokyo and Ganryu, who are still at large.